-Creating a duplicate post or page in WordPress gives authors freedom to make changes whether the content is live or not.
+Creating a duplicate post or page in WordPress gives authors the freedom to make changes whether the content is live or not.
 The cloning process can be quite invaluable, especially if you have more than one author creating articles.

 In this tutorial, I’ll teach you how to quickly clone WordPress posts and pages.
 It can be very helpful to keep the content writing streamlined for your site.